A Private Itinerary · Vieques, Puerto Rico

 The whole point

-Five days, five quiet wonders.
+Five days, five small wonders.

 Each one chosen so you never feel rushed, and never feel like a tourist.